Iron Sucrose, Sucroferric Oxyhydroxide chewable tablet

 Take this medicine by mouth.
-Chew it completely before swallowing.
-The tablets may be crushed to help with chewing and swallowing.
+Chew or crush it completely before swallowing.
+Do not swallow tablets whole.
 Follow the directions on the prescription label.
 Take this medicine with food.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):